A daily snout-to-tail exam accomplishes several important things all at once, but most importantly, it teaches what is ‘normal for the dog.

 6. Work from the withers to the hips.

-Feel down the dog’s length from the withers to the hips, checking the bones of the spine and the muscle and skin along the way.
-Feel along from the throat to the genitals, checking the rib cage’s bones and the muscle and skin along the way.
-The abdomen is a good place to really check for fleas because the hair is usually thinner there, so the fleas and flea “dirt” are easier to see there.
+Feel down the dog’s length from the withers to the hips, checking the spine’s bones and the muscle and skin along the way.
+Next, feel along from the throat to the genitals, checking the rib cage’s bones and the muscle and skin along the way.
+The abdomen is a good place to check for fleas because the hair is usually thinner, so fleas and flea “dirt” are easier to see.
 The skin is slightly warmer there as well, so fleas are attracted more to this area.
 Check for lumps or swelling as well.

 If you have an intact male, you should gently feel the testicles for lumps and make sure both are descended.
-For both males and females, feel the breast tissue, checking for lumps.
-Feel down both sides, again checking the ribs, the musculature, and the skin.
+Next, for both males and females, feel the breast tissue, checking for lumps.
+Next, feel down both sides, again checking the ribs, the musculature, and the skin.

 8. Check the hindquarters.